SandyRodger/RB130-139/mock_assessment.md

 48, What are the purposes of core tools?

+Core tools are there to help developers with various tasks involved with the creation of programs.
+Some of these tasks are arduous or complicated and their automation saves devs time and energy.
+Bundler for example is a dependency manager that ensures that a project is using the right version of ruby and has the necessary gems installed.
+In this section of the course we have learnt about Rake, RubyGems and Ruby Version Managers as well.

 49, What are RubyGems and why are they useful?

+Ruby gems are packages of code available for download from the Ruby Gems website.
+Each gem provides a different fundtiuon and so is useful in a different way.
+For indstance, the Rubocop gem scans a program and checks for formatting and other errors.
+It comes with various commands to do with this process.
+There are hundreds of RubyGems and they are a key part of writing programs in Ruby.

 50, What are Version Managers and why are they useful?